woodard/libabigail/doc/manuals/kmidiff.rst

 practice, though, some users might want to compare a subset of the those interfaces.

+By default, ``kmidiff`` uses debug information in `DWARF`_ format, if present, otherwise it compares interfaces using debug information in `CTF`_ format, if present, finally, if neither is found, it uses only `ELF`_ symbols to report which were added or removed.

 Users can then define a "white list" of the interfaces to compare.
 Such a white list is a just a file in the "INI" format that looks
 like: ::